E40: Research Misconduct

 3.3 Investigation Committee

-The investigation shall be conducted by a committee of five persons appointed by the Faculty Senate Operations Committee, in consultation with the Chair of the Research Policy Committee or his/her designate.
+The investigation shall be conducted by a committee of five persons appointed by the Faculty Senate Operations Committee, in consultation with the Chair of the Research Policy Committee or his/her designee.
 Committee members should be selected on the basis of relevant research background and experience.
 All persons appointed from UNM shall be tenured faculty.
 Tenured faculty members from other universities or senior researchers from research institutions may be named to the Investigation Committee if a sufficient number of qualified UNM faculty members are not available.
 Members of the committee shall have no actual or potential conflicts of interest in the case, shall be unbiased, and shall, together, possess sufficient expertise to enable the committee to conduct the investigation.
 No more than two members of the Inquiry Committee may be appointed to serve on the Investigation Committee.

-If the committee so requests, the Vice President for Research or Vice Chancellor for Researchshall designate an official to assist the committee in conducting the investigation.
-The committee shall receive a written charge from the Vice President for Research or Vice Chancellor for Research, as appropriate, defining the subject matter of its investigation prior to beginning its work.
+If the Committee so requests, the Vice President for Research or Vice Chancellor for Research shall designate an official to assist the Committee in conducting the investigation.
+The Committee shall receive a written charge from the Vice President for Research or Vice Chancellor for Research, as appropriate, defining the subject matter of its investigation prior to beginning its work.

 3.4 Investigation Process

 The InvestigationCommittee shall make diligent efforts to interview the complainant, the respondent, and other individuals who might have information regarding aspects of the allegations.
 The interviews will be recorded on a recording device provided by the office of the Vice President for Research or Vice Chancellor for Research as appropriate.
 A verbatim written record shall be made of all interviews.
 A transcript of his/her interview shall be provided to each witness for review and correction of errors, which shall be returned and become part of the investigatory file.
-University legal counsel shall be available to the committee for consultation.
+University legal counsel shall be available to the Committee for consultation.